xyproto/cxx/README.md

 ## C++17 on macOS

-For installing a recent enough version of C++ on macOS, installing GCC with Homebrew and the `--HEAD` flag is one possible approach:
+For installing a recent enough version of C++ on macOS, installing gcc 7 with `brew` is one possible approach:

-    brew install gcc --HEAD
+    brew install gcc@7

 The other requirements can be installed with: